Check Out Michael Lloyd's LinkedIn Stats (Last 30 Days)

 AI Summary

 Agile transformation expert with a decade of experience across industries.
 Creator of Dysfunction Mapping, empowering thousands to solve critical problems and demonstrate value.
-Passionate about elevating agile practices and fostering organizational change.
-Let's connect to explore innovative approaches to business agility.
+Passionate about uplifting agile practitioners worldwide through innovative methodologies and transparent, measurable approaches.

 Topics associated with them